webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 10.2.0 - 2025-03-17 =
+* [DEV] Stop trying to fix the email locale with WPML active because it was causing the language to be incorrect (can be reactivated by returning `true` to `multibanco_ifthen_maybe_change_email_locale` filter)
+* [TWEAK] Reuse several i18n strings on all the payment methods with placeholders
+* [DEV] Tested with WordPress 6.8-beta2-59993 and WooCommerce 9.8.0-beta.1

 = 10.1.0 - 2025-01-15 =
 * [FIX] Callback calls failing for values under 1.00 Euro